JamesIry/roguedungeoncrawl/README.md

 Playing with Rust by building a simple roguelike.
-Originally based on "Hands-on Rust: Effective Learning through 2D Game Development and Play" by Herbert Wolverson, though with a few changes.
+Originally based on [Hands-on Rust: Effective Learning through 2D Game Development and Play](https://hands-on-rust.com/) by Herbert Wolverson, though with a few changes.
+Don't expect great code with insightful comments nor a terrific game play experiences.
+This is just a playground.